-The reflection can be conducted face to face with the assessor or may be submitted to the assessor in written format for subsequent discussion.
+The reflection can be conducted as a Supervised Learning Event (SLE), face to face with the assessor or may be submitted to the assessor in written format for subsequent discussion.

 In general, assessments of this kind will be carried out by consultant trainers since they provide useful insights on the training that is required.
 Assessors should be trained in how to use the Reflective CBD and be expert in the clinical problem/task.